loaywael/AdvancedLaneDetector/README.md

   - sensitive to extreme weather conditions

 - ## Future Work
-    using Deep learning semantic segmentation to build more robust algorithm that stands out in hard weather conditions
+    Applying deep learning semantic segmentation to build more robust algorithm that stands out in hard weather conditions
 ***

 # REFERENCES